 It is important to remember that the Court (whether it is a Local Court, a District Court or the Supreme Court) will be making decisions that will affect your future and the future of those around you.
 During your trial, your legal representative will become an important figure in your life. putting your future in the hands of any one other than a qualified criminal law specialist is very risky and should be avoided.

-If you are facing a criminal charge, don’t risk taking on the case yourself, leaving it to a legal aid duty lawyer or a lawyer without specialist criminal law experience.
+If you are facing a criminal charge, don’t risk taking on the case yourself, or leaving it to a lawyer without specialist criminal law experience.
+Our Criminal Lawyers are on the Legal Aid serious Criminal Law Panel.
 When your future hangs in the balance get the right advice from the criminal law specialists George Sten & Co.